karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ``docker cp <container-id>:<path-to-the-gcdump> .``

-Let's open the first dump with Visual Studio and it will show us a screen with all the managed objects that where on the Heap.
+Let's open the first dump with Visual Studio, it will show us a screen with all the managed objects that where on the Heap.

 ![vs-gcdump-managed-objects](/img/vs-gcdump-managed-objects.png)

-If we select "Compare to > Browse" on the menu and select the second dump it will shows us the diff between two diffent dump files and be able to compare the objects in the Heap.
+If we select "Compare to > Browse" on the menu and select the second dump it will shows us the diff between those 2 dump files.

 ![vs-gcdump-compare-snapshots](/img/vs-gcdump-compare-snapshots.png)